-One of the key aspects of manufacture spending is the ability to liquidate gift cards and one of the easiest ways we have mentioned is using Bluebird or Serve from American Express.
+One of the key aspects of manufactured spending is the ability to liquidate gift cards and one of the easiest ways we have mentioned is using Bluebird or Serve from American Express.

-The first step is to create an account to use for manufacture spend and here is a guide of how to do it.
+The first step is to create an account to use for manufactured spend and here is a guide of how to do it.

 Introduction to Bluebird and Serve